 Enrollment Deposit: To verify admission acceptance and secure enrollment, admitted students must submit a $400 non-refundable enrollment deposit.
 This deposit is applied to the first semester's tuition and is not an additional fee.

 The following materials are needed to complete the application.

 - Official transcripts from every college or university attended.
 Transcripts must show conferral of degrees, including a master's degree.
 These transcripts must be sent in a sealed envelope directly from each institution to the KU Center for Health Informatics, 3901 Rainbow Blvd, MS 4043, Kansas City, KS 66160 or if your institution offers electronic delivery, have transcripts sent to HealthInformatics@kumc.edu.

 - Three letters of reference on the forms provided in the online application packet.
 Preferably, the references will be from a former instructor, current employer, and professional colleague.
 Submit these references online with the application.

 - Personal statement.
 This is a brief essay outlining the applicant's reasons for wanting to pursue a post-graduate certificate in health informatics, career objectives, and any other information that would help the admissions committee get to know the applicant.
 Submit this statement in your online application.

-- Satisfactory criminal background check: After being accepted into the program, all incoming students are required to complete a background check.
+- Complete a satisfactory criminal background check.
 A one-time fee must be paid directly to the company performing the background investigation.
 Instructions will be emailed to students when they are accepted to the program.

 Due to the number of required online courses, the Health Informatics program at KUMC does not meet the U.S. student visa requirements at this time.
 Therefore, we are unable to accept individuals who are on student visas.
 If you received your university education outside of the U.S. or are in the U.S. on another type of visa, please contact HealthInformatics@kumc.edu for additional application requirements.